Patient Care Technician Salary: How Much Do They Make, Responsibilities, & More

 Medical Assistant Patient Care Technician

 Description Assists a medical doctor with office organization, clinical tasks, and basic procedures.
-Assists patients meet their basic needs like hygiene, cooking, and cleaning.
+Assists patients in meeting their basic needs like hygiene, cooking, and cleaning.

 Training Required High School Diploma or GED required.
 Certification preferred.
 High School Diploma or GED.